Met4FoF/agentMET4FOF/README.md

 ### Create a virtual environment on Mac and Linux

-To do this, issue the following commands on your Shell:
+In your terminal execute the following to set up a virtual environment in a folder of your choice and execute the first tutorial.

 ```shell
 $ cd /LOCAL/PATH/TO/ENVS